Families and Friends of Lesbians and Gays: Rose Robertson

 The organisation has its roots in 1965 when Rose Robertson (1916 - 2011), a former World War II SOE agent set up Parents Enquiry, inspired by events she had seen whilst working with the resistance in occupied France.
 Rose was herself heterosexual, her maiden name being Laimbeer, Rose had married George Robertson in 1954, he died in 1984.
-Rose launched Britain's first helpline to assist, inform and support parents and their lesbian, gay and bisexual sons and daughters three years before the Sexual Offences Act 1967 decriminalised homosexuality in England and Wales in a period of severe Homophobia, when LGBT+ people regularly experienced prejudice, harassment and oppression.
-Rose used her own home and money to help young LGBT+ people in need.
+Rose launched Britain's first helpline to assist, inform and support parents and their lesbian, gay and bisexual sons and daughters three years before the Sexual Offences Act 1967 decriminalised homosexuality in England and Wales in a period of severe homophobia, when LGBTQ+ people regularly experienced prejudice, harassment and oppression.
+Rose used her own home and money to help young LGBTQ+ people in need.

 Parents Enquiry

 Rose Robertson was receiving over 100 phone calls and letters a week from highly distressed gay teenagers, many of whom had self harmed.
-Rose often mediated between parents mostly successfully, who had rejected their own sons and daughters due to sexuality.
-Despite being verbally abused, physically attacked, targeted with extreme homophobia and Right-wing extremists, arson attacks on her home, excrement through the letterbox, abusive phone calls and hate mail she did not give up and persevered until her death in helping young LGBT+ people.
+Rose often mediated between parents mostly successfully, who had rejected their own sons and daughters due to their child's sexuality.
+Despite being verbally abused, physically attacked, targeted with extreme homophobia from right-wing extremists, arson attacks on her home, excrement posted through her letterbox, abusive phone calls and hate mail she persevered with helping young LGBT+ people until her death.

 Obituaries to Rose appeared in The Telegraph, The Guardian and The Pink Paper news papers and at the Peter Tatchell Foundation.
-The Manchester Parents Group had produced a video introduced by Sir Ian McKellen in 1990 in which Rose Robertson appeared, one of the last surviving VHS Video copies, although in worn condition was transferred by a volunteer to Mpeg video in 1999 for preservation.
+The Manchester Parents Group had produced a video introduced by Sir Ian McKellen in 1990 in which Rose Robertson appeared, one of the last surviving VHS Video copies, although in worn condition was digitised by a volunteer in 1999 for preservation.